 The Royal Canin Mother and Babycat dry food is formulated especially for pregnant and nursing cats and kittens and is another great food for pregnant cats overall.
 This food is ideal for your pregnant kitty, and she can keep eating it while nursing.
-The food is suitable for weaning kittens too.
-The food is packed with essential nutrients, like DHA optimum brain development, and potent antioxidants and vitamins that help encourage a strong immune system.
-It also contains prebiotics for good digestive health and fish oil for a natural source of omega fatty acids that will keep your cat’s coat shiny and healthy.
+The food is suitable for weaning kittens, too.
+The food is packed with essential nutrients, like DHA, optimum brain development, and potent antioxidants and vitamins that help encourage a strong immune system.
+It also contains prebiotics for good digestive health and fish oil, a natural source of omega fatty acids that will keep your cat’s coat shiny and healthy.

 5. Wellness CORE Turkey & Chicken Canned Kitten Food

 |First-listed ingredients:||Turkey, chicken liver, turkey broth|

 The Wellness CORE Natural Pate kitten food is packed with protein from turkey, chicken, chicken liver, and herring, with turkey broth to keep the pâté moist and tender.
 The included herring and fish oils and added flaxseeds are great natural sources of essential omega fatty acids, and the added cranberries are a potent source of antioxidants.
 The food also includes dried kelp, which is packed with calcium for healthy bone development, and taurine for heart health.
 It is also fortified with essential vitamins and minerals that your cat needs to thrive.
 The recipe is 100% grain-free and free from artificial flavors, colors, and preservatives.

 This food is pricey and might be a bit too rich for some cats.
 Also, the food contains small pieces of bone, which is not ideal for kittens but is most likely fine for adults.

 6. Purina ONE True Instinct Grain-Free Protein Dry Cat Food